bruce2008github/msgMonkeyKing/README.md

       (run ./msgMonekyKing -help to see the detail info)

    3) run your client to connect to the msgMonkeyKing as your tcp application server

+   4) If you need to run a lot of concurrent connections testing, Please tune your linux server at first, and check the system limit(ulimit -a)